-The cache is dead!
 Your content is now Live by default

-Have you ever found yourself playing whack-a-mole with cache invalidation?
-You deploy a critical content update, but you're never quite sure when it will actually appear on your site.
-Maybe you've set up an intricate web of timeouts, webhooks, and revalidation tags, only to find yourself still refreshing the page multiple times to see if your changes are live.
+You deploy a critical content update, but you're never quite sure when it will actually hit the site.
+Maybe you have an mystical web of timeouts, webhooks, and revalidation tags; only to still be refreshing the page multiple times for your changes to be live.

-We've developed the Live Content API to make it easy to build live-by-default applications that can scale to millions of visitors with just a few lines of code.
-You can try it now in our Next.js starter, explore the documentation, or watch our recent Next.js Conf talk.
+This is why we've developed the Live Content API to make it easy to build live-by-default applications that scale to millions of visitors with just a few lines of code.
+Like three-ish.

 The perfect storm: When caching breaks down

-Imagine this scenario: You're running an e-commerce site, and a high-profile influencer called Kim just dropped a instagram post about your latest product.
+Imagine this scenario: You're running an e-commerce site, and a high-profile entrepreneur called Kim just dropped a instagram post about your latest product.
 Suddenly, thousands of eager customers flood your site.
 This is your moment to shine – but it's also when traditional caching solutions start to crumble.

 You're caught in an impossible situation: